stavros-liaskos/be-bop-a-bash/README.md

 You can always invoke cat after aliasing `ccat` by typing `\cat`.

 ## Caveats
-Do NOT use `brew` to install yarn, npm, node and nvm.
+Do NOT use `brew` to install node and nvm.
 [See here](https://github.com/creationix/nvm/issues/855)
 If so, fix with: